 - Traffic signals, signing, lighting, and drainage features

-NDOT is delivering the project via the traditional design-bid-build method.
-Design is under way and is being conducted by NDOT’s professional engineers.
-Construction is expected to being mid-to-late 2017 and be completed by the end of 2018.
+NDOT is delivering the project via the traditional design-bid-build method, with design conducted by NDOT’s professional engineers.
+Construction started in 2017 and is expected to be complete by mid-2019.

 - Final Design Completion: Spring 2017

 - Construction Completion: Summer 2019

 Where Are We?

 The new I-15 bridge structure over Starr Avenue has been completed.
 In the coming months, the contractor will work to divert the I-15 traffic to the permanent Interstate 15 alignment.
 Once that phase is complete, it will free up the space to construct the Starr Avenue roadway improvements between Dean Martin and Las Vegas Boulevard, the interchange ramps connecting I-15 to Starr and the adjacent landscape and aesthetics.

 (January 2019.
 Left: Starr Avenue below I-15; Right: I-15 over Starr, flanked by diverted traffic)